 For more information on the TNI Initiative, please visit the Prince George’s County website:

 If your organization, institution or association, is incorporated as a private, non profit organization as designated under 501(c)(3) of the Internal Revenue Code, providing services in Prince George’s County AND currently in good standing with the State you are eligible.
 Additionally, upon application submission the following documents must be presented:

-- Proof of IRS 501 (c) (3) federal tax-exempt status, dated within the last five years.
+- Proof of IRS 501 (c) (3) federal tax-exempt status.
 A copy of the IRS Tax determination letter is acceptable documentation.